carmenbianca/report-liferay/report.md

 #### Legal

-TODO: These questions are detailed and nitpicky.
-A lot of the pre-research has already answered the most important questions.
+In contrast to questions from the other subsections, these questions are highly specific.
+A lot of preliminary research has already answered the most important questions.
+These questions, then, are super-specific to aid in the upcoming requirements analysis.

 - Does the automated solution need to do snippet-level scanning?
 - Does the automated solution need to verify the licensing of third-party libraries that are introduced?
-  + Only included libraries (i.e., *.jar* copied into the repository), or any dependencies?
+  + Only included libraries (e.g., *.jar* copied into the repository), or any dependencies?
   + When should third-party libraries be verified?
 Only when introduced?
 Every time the tool is run?